nicolascagna96/rock-paper-scissors-python/README.md

 [PEP8](https://pep8.org/"PEP8") was used yto validate the Python code to ensure that there is no error.

 ![picture alt](/images/Pep8-Testing.PNG "PEP8 Testing")

+### Further Testing
+- I tested the all the screens works in different browsers: Chrome, Safari, Firefox and Edge.
+- I confirmed that this project is responsive, looks good and works on all standard screens using the devtools device toolbar.

 ## Deployment
 The program was deployed to Heroku.
 These are the steps: